sayan1886/blockarraygroup/docs/README.md

 In order to establish a token to distribute the network a **Token Generation Event** is required.
 The token *must* have a value in order for it to be useful in safeguarding the network and for creating the incentives for individuals to participate in hosting the network.

-ARY, the Ethereum Token we have created is based on a standard that has been accpeted by the community through an EIP (Ethereum Improvement Proposal) called `ERC-20`
+ARY, the Ethereum Token we have created is based on a standard that has been accepted by the community through an EIP (Ethereum Improvement Proposal) called `ERC-20`

-> to read the full standards reference visit the [ethereum github](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md)
+> to read the full standards reference visit the [Ethereum github](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md)

 Symbol: ARY
 Decimals: 18
 Address: 0xa5F8fC0921880Cb7342368BD128eb8050442B1a1

 **Difference between an ICO and a TGE**
-An ICO, *initial coin offering*, has some charateristics different than what we consider a TGE, *token generation event*, such as:
+An ICO, *initial coin offering*, has some characteristics different than what we consider a TGE, *token generation event*, such as:

-+ Supply of coins/tokens is determined no matter if contribution amount hits hardcap
++ Supply of coins/tokens is determined no matter if contribution amount hits hard cap
 + Coin/Token is used for proprietary payment
 + Coin/Token is eventually replaced with a native on-chain asset
 + Coin/Token is itself the "application"